 We are so fortunate to live in a fantastic neighborhood where our little kids are able to go outside and play in the street.
-Of course we keep an eye on them, but we’re tucked away where very few cars come in and out, and those that do (generally) watch out for our kids.
+Of course, we keep an eye on them, but we’re tucked away where very few cars come in and out, and those that do (generally) watch out for our kids.
 It’s the perfect place to let them run around, ride bikes, hang out with friends, and watch your kid scooter around.

 As the kids have gotten older, they play with different things, and their vehicles/ride-on toys have evolved.
 Now that we have a bunch of ages between the families who live here, it’s fun to see what everyone likes to ride and play on.
-Generally my son runs around while other kids scoot or ride and it took us some time to figure out what he would really like to play with.
+Generally, my son runs around while other kids scoot or ride and it took us some time to figure out what he would really like to play with.

 Deciding on a Scooter for Kids

-We had our son a bike that wasn’t a hit, but we wanted to encourage him to develop skill in some sort of “wheeled” activity.
+We bought our son a bike that wasn’t a hit, and we wanted to encourage him to develop skill in some sort of “wheeled” activity.
 It took us a while to figure out that we should go with a kid scooter, but then we had to figure out which one to get.
 One of his friends has a Mini Micro Scooter, which she loves, so we thought a 3 wheel scooter might be a great birthday gift when he turned 4.
 We hoped that by seeing his friend on a Micro Scooter that he would be inspired to ride too.
 The challenge was, that because of his age, and being on the tall side, we weren’t sure which Micro Scooter to choose.
 I was unsure if we should choose the Micro Mini Scooter or the Micro Maxi Scooter which might be a bit big, but would give him the ability to grow into it.

 Deciding on Your Micro Scooter: Mini Micro Scooter or Maxi Micro Scooter?